 It can be SOOOO frustrating.
 You pour your heart and soul into each blog post and yet no one's reading them.
 Maybe your Mum and a few trusty friends but that's about it.
-Where IS everyone??
+Where IS all your blog traffic??

 Don't worry - every blogger has been through the same thing.
 Building a successful blog takes time.
 A lot of it.
-There are however a few things that you can do to help your blog along the way...
+There are however a few things that you can do to help increase your blog traffic along the way...

 Grab yourself a cuppa because this post is bursting at the seams with juicy nuggets of blog boosting info!

 1) Quality, not quantity

 Ok, so I may be stating the obvious here, but it's worth doing because this is THE most important tip that I'll include in this post.
 I'm afraid it's not a quick and easy 'hack', it's just plain old hard work and diligence.
 When it comes down to it, there are loads of ways you can drive people to your website, but if your posts aren't of value then people won't bother to click, and if they do, they sure as heck won't come back.

 Quality is ALWAYS BETTER than quantity.
 It's so much more worthwhile to publish one value-filled post per week then two or three trashy posts which aren't worth the 10 minutes you took to bang them out...
 The internet is filled with blogs and bloggers - yours must stand out to have long term success.